"To eat is a necessity, but to eat intelligently is an art." - La Rochefoucald

-If you have this combination of items on hand, you can actually prepare at least 100 different meals, from breakfast to dinner entrees to desserts to snacks to soup.
+If you have the right combination of items on hand, you can actually prepare at least 100 different meals, from breakfast to dinner entrees to desserts to snacks to soup.

 If you're wondering how you can bake without eggs - flax seed meal is both a nutritious and delicious substitute for eggs!

-Understanding the importance of nutrition is the first step in practicing great stress management.
 A little meal planning, bulk shopping, and strategic pantry building are a few of the key ways we can make sure we are on top of our nutritional game without straining even the strictest budget.